 While Mr. Mather is vainly appealing for redress to national honour, which has been so lamentably left in the hands of such an agent as Mr. Scarlett, and such a minister as Lord Malmesbury,-while foreign countries are learning that English subjects are but a more expensive kind of game, about which, however, the gamekeepers for the time being are too polite to enforce the fines, save in rare instances,-Americans are feeling that there is still that true protection under the star-spangled banner which was once found under the British flag.
 While English subjects are left to feel their unprotected state in Florence, Rome, Hungary, and Spain,-are left to feel that the official class of London have far more community of sentiment with officials in Vienna than with free-born uncontaminated Englishmen,-the American is beginning to taste the sweets of conscious national power and independence, once the luxury of the Englishman, as it was in old time of the Roman.
 But England, like Rome, has been; and we have not even an Emilius to put his sword into the scale.
 England is drifting into the imperfect tense; the present is for America.
-In the American instance, too, a plain recital will best fetch out the contrast in the remarkable parallel which we trace; parallel save in the real provocation given by the aggrieved man, in the comparative slightness of the grievance, and in the result.
+In the American instance, too, a plain recital will best fetch out the contrast in the remarkable parallel which we trace; parallel savein the real provocation given by the aggrieved man, in the comparative slightness of the grievance, and in the result.

-In Rome, Mr. Innes, an American artist, refused,-erroneously, we think,-to lift his hat to the Pope, and he was assaulted by a Frenchofficer, and imprisoned.
-The American Minister, Mr. Cass, demanded his release, and was referred to the French authorities.
+In Rome, Mr. Innes, an American artist, refused,-erroneously, we think,-to lift his hat to the Pope, and he was assaulted by a French officer, and imprisoned.
+The American Minister.
+Mr. Cass, demanded his release, and was referred to the French authorities.
 Mr. Cass said that he knew nothing of the French, but held the Roman authorities responsible.
 Mr. Innes was transferred from French to Roman custody, and released.
-Mr. Cass next challenged the French officer; but there could be no duel, because the French officer had already been placed under arrest.
+Mr. Cass next challenged the French officer; but there could be no duel, because the French officer had already been placed under it was heeded.
+There is yet another contrast.
+A Dr. King has fallen into trouble with the Greek Government at Athens, and has been sentenced to imprisonment and banishment.
+The Government of the United States "has taken effectual measures to have the facts in relation to the treatment of Dr. King inquired into;" and the Greek Government is receding before the attitude of America: the imprisonment has been converted into a brief matter of form,-a friendly visit to the chief of the police, without seclusion; and the banishment will probably be pretermitted.
+But that does not satisfy American honour: the Cumberland frigate is ordered into the Mediterranean, and is on the way thither.

 Now, why did that American Minister succeed where the British Minister failed so long, and then attained a success more ignominious than failure itself?
-Because, as Kossuth said, the American called out "stop," with the intention of enforcing his demand if it were not heeded; but it was heeded.
+Because, as Kossuth said, the American called out "stop," with the intention of enforcing his demand if it were not heeded; but ing British honour for 2221.
+4s.?